 - take (v.)

-- late Old English tacan "to take, seize," from a Scandinavian source (e.g. Old Norse taka "take, grasp, lay hold," past tense tok, past participle tekinn; Swedish ta, past participle tagit), from Proto-Germanic *takan- (cf. Middle Low German tacken, Middle Dutch taken, Gothic tekan "to touch"), from Germanic root *tak- "to take," of uncertain origin, perhaps originally meaning "to touch."
-As the principal verb for "to take," it gradually replaced Middle English nimen, from Old English niman, from the usual West Germanic *nem- root (cf. German nehmen, Dutch nemen; see nimble).
+- late Old English tacan "to take, seize," from a Scandinavian source (such as Old Norse taka "take, grasp, lay hold," past tense tok, past participle tekinn; Swedish ta, past participle tagit), from Proto-Germanic *takan- (source also of Middle Low German tacken, Middle Dutch taken, Gothic tekan "to touch"), from Germanic root *tak- "to take," of uncertain origin, perhaps originally meaning "to touch."
+As the principal verb for "to take," it gradually replaced Middle English nimen, from Old English niman, from the usual West Germanic *nem- root (source of German nehmen, Dutch nemen; see nimble).

 Take five is 1929, from the approximate time it takes to smoke a cigarette.
 Take it easy first recorded 1880; take the plunge "act decisively" is from 1876; take the rap "accept (undeserved) punishment" is from 1930.
 Phrase take it or leave it is recorded from 1897.
 To take it out on (someone or something) "vent one's anger on other than what caused it" is by 1840.

 - 1650s, "that which is taken," from take (v.).
 Sense of "money taken in" by a single performance, etc., is from 1931.
 Movie-making sense is recorded from 1927.
 Criminal sense of "money acquired by theft" is from 1888.
 The verb sense of "to cheat, defraud" is from 1920.
 On the take "amenable to bribery" is from 1930.